Will Smith Preview, Player Props: Dodgers vs. Red Sox

-The Los Angeles Dodgers and Will Smith (.359 slugging percentage over his past 10 games, including one homer), take on starting pitcher James Paxton and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.
+Will Smith -- .205 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Boston Red Sox, with Tanner Houck on the hill, on August 27 at 1:35 PM ET.

-In his previous game, he went 1-for-4 with a double and an RBI against the Red Sox.
+In his last game he had a hitless performance (0-for-4) against the Red Sox.

 Will Smith Game Info & Props vs. the Red Sox